wp-plugins/slidedeck2/readme.txt

 * Fixed an issue where jQuery Masonry was not being enqueued

 == Upgrade Notice ==
+= 2.2.1 =
+Fixed an indexing issue with Lazy Loading Videos

 = 2.2 =
 Adds Lazy Loading for images and video